A Critic and an Advocate Debate the Pros and Cons of the 12-Step Model

 LD: So, I think this is more of a political area than a scientific area.
 In our book we looked very carefully at rehab and what science there was behind it and we found there is virtually no science behind it.
 Practically none of the rehabs, especially the major ones, have ever done any research on their outcomes.
 We did look at what little data there was available and it shows very poor results.

 What you’re paying for at a high-end rehab like Hazelden-Betty Ford is a lot of nonsensical unproven treatment.
 It is AA-based, which you can get for free in any church basement, so that part isn’t worth spending money on.
 And then they have things like exercise therapy, horse therapy (I’m not making this up), and yacht therapy, ocean therapy.
-When asked what that has to do with addiction the place, which is Passages Malibu, says well, it gives people a chance to see what it is like to live a sober life.
 This sort of nonsense goes on all the time at expensive rehabs and it is not worth paying for.

 There are a few non-12-step rehabs and it’s hard to know exactly what they are doing.
 Some of them may be better than others.
 But nearly all of the rehabs suffer with the problem that they do not have qualified people working there.
 The counselors, such as they are, usually have very modest counseling experience and some don’t have any training except their own experience being recovering alcoholics, which is not a credential to do anything except feel good about yourself.
 Some of them do have modest counseling experience